National Wetland Condition Assessment:

 BIOLOGICAL INDICATORS

-Vegetation Multimetric Indexes
+Vegetation

 Because wetlands are complex and vary so much nationally and even locally, a good way to compare them is to create an index.
-Rather than comparing sites for the presence of specific species, scientists use indexes that can take into account the number and abundance of species, the kinds of species, and their sensitivity to disturbance.
+Rather than comparing sites for the presence of specific species, scientists use indexes that can take into account the number and abundance of species, the kinds of species and their sensitivity to disturbance.
 Such indexes can also be customized by wetland type and region.

 The characteristics measured for each index varied but had common elements.
 Every index, for instance, included metrics describing species’ tolerance to human disturbance.

 Botanists measure the ability of plants to tolerate disturbance by assigning a value from 0 to 10 for each species, where 10 is most sensitive to disturbance.
-This value may vary from state to state since species sensitivity can vary due to genetics, climate, and ecological interactions.
+This value may vary from state to state since species sensitivity can vary due to genetics, climate and ecological interactions.

 Nonnative plants can directly and indirectly affect native vegetation and ecosystem components.
 Some nonnative plant species become invasive outside their regions of origin because they outcompete native species or change ecosystem properties.
 Even species native to one part of the United States can become invasive elsewhere.
 Saltmarsh cordgrass, for instance, is native to the East Coast but is invasive on the West Coast.
 Nonnative species that are not currently considered invasive may become so over time, and the presence of nonnative species indicates disturbed conditions and change from the expected plant community.